Why Enterprises Are Adopting BDD & What It Means for QA Testing

 Agile development methodologies are increasingly necessary to adapt to rapidly changing requirements, deliver value faster, and ensure a robust user experience.
-While many strategies address these challenges, behavior-driven development (BDD) is gaining particular attention for its unique ability to deliver on these goals through enhanced collaboration.
+While many strategies address these challenges, behavior-driven development (BDD) has seen increasing adoption in recent years for its unique ability to improve collaboration and enhance software quality.

 What is BDD?